Lipschitz Functions on Unions and Quotients of Metric Spaces: Lipschitz Light Maps on Unions and Quotients of QC Trees

 \subsection{Proof of Theorem \ref{T:quotient_dim}}

 We bootstrap our way towards a proof of Theorem \ref{T:quotient_dim}.
-First, we prove that the Lipschitz dimension of a QC-wreath is equal to one.
-Then, via a series of lemmas, we reduce the general case to a consideration of QC-wreaths and QC-trees.
+First, we prove that the Lipschitz dimension of a QC wreath is equal to one.
+Then, via a series of lemmas, we reduce the general case to a consideration of QC wreaths and QC trees.

 \begin{lemma} If $X$ is a QC wreath obtained from a $(C,D$)-QC tree $T$, then there exists an $L$-Lipschitz $Q$-light map $g:X\to\mathbb{R}$ such that $L$ and $Q$ depend only on $C$ and $D$. \end{lemma}